MEStackCodes/MEStackCodes/README.md

 ## ME Stack Codes⚡💻 </>

-I'm a Fullstack Developer who builds tools, libraries, plugins, scripts and add-ons to simplify the integration of web services and cloud platforms.
+I'm a web & cross-platform developer with a strong foundation in building robust and scalable web applications.
+My skill set includes developing custom tools, libraries, and plugins to facilitate seamless integration of web services and cloud platforms, leveraging the latest technologies and best practices.
 <br><br>
 >*Hidden from the spotlight, countless individuals work tirelessly to shape the incredible world of technology!.*